Lifecycle of ants

 Larvae grow and are fed and cared for by the workers.

 In 12-32 days, the larvae then become pupae, and the workers stop feeding them.

 Pupae are covered by a white or brownish cocoon.

-When they are fully developed (9-30 days) workers emerge from the pupae.
+When they are fully developed (9-30 days) adult ants emerge from the pupae.